F.A.Q.

 Q: Do I really have to ride for 24 hours?

 A: The short answer is NO… unless you are racing competitively.
-While there will be many people who will complete (or attempt) the 24 Hours solo, most participants choose to go about it as a team.
+While there will be many people who will complete (or attempt) the 24 Hours solo, most choose to do it as a team.
 Non-Competitive teams may be made up of as many riders as you would like.
 Your team may choose to attack the 24 Hours in many ways.
 Here are examples of what some teams have done:

-• Assign hours to a specific rider so they know when they are riding.
+Assign hours to a specific rider so they know when they are riding.

-• Each rider rides when they want and for as long as they want.
+Each rider rides when they want and for as long as they want.

-• Everyone sticks together – ride as a team & rest as a team
+Everyone sticks together – ride as a team & rest as a team

 It is really up to you!